jnthnch/clean-room/README.md

 ## Instructions

-The program:
+* download this repo onto your computer

-* this is a terminal application
+* cd into folder from your terminal
-* this program is ran using NodeJS/Javascript
-* all files are located in the root folder
+* to run program, in your terminal, run `node room.js` from the root directory
-* to test the program, edit the input.txt file
+* to change inputs, edit the `input.txt` file